dotnet/dotNext/docs/index.md

 This library provides a special types to work with unmanaged memory in type-safe manner:
 * Structured access to unmanaged memory
 * Unstructured access to unmanaged memory
-* Typed unmanaged array and list
+* Interop with unmanaged memory via [Memory](https://docs.microsoft.com/en-us/dotnet/api/system.memory-1) value type
 * CLS-compliant generic pointer type for .NET languages without direct support of such type.
 Use this feature to work with pointers from VB.NET or F#.
 * Atomic thread-safe operations applicable to data placed into unmanaged memory: increment, decrement, compare-and-set etc, volatile access
 * Calling unmanaged functions by pointer